Kat632/P2-Play-Your-Cards-Right/README.md

 ### **User stories**

-**Visitor Goals**
+**User Goals**

-*	As a website visitor, I want to easily understand the main purpose of the website and learn more about the organisation.
+*	The site's users want to understand how to play the game.

-*	As a website visitor, I want to be able to easily navigate through the site to find content.
+*	The site’s users want to play an online game that has elements of chance.

-*	As a website visitor, I want to be able to view the website clearly on any mobile device.
+*	The site's users want to play a game that can potentially have a different outcome every time they play it.

-*	As a website visitor, I want to know what services are provided by the organisation.
+**Site Owner Goals**

-*	As a website visitor, I would like to see examples of previous projects undertaken by the organisation.
+*	The site’s goal is to provide a challenging game with the ability to "win" money and prizes, just like on the old TV programme.

-**Client Goals**
+Potential features to include:

-*	To have a more visually pleasing website than the current version [https://rapiergroup.co.uk/](https://rapiergroup.co.uk/).
+*	Betting functionality.

-*	To minimise the risk of information overload, by condensing the text into a more readable layout.
+*	The ability to go bust.

-* 	The website must represent the client and their business in a professional manner.
-No visual gimmicks or massive menus.
+*	The ability to win a prize based on the final score.

 **2. Scope**